Brevigrapher/theinteractivebook/_ibx/ibx19_denzer_cheese.md

   over time, including paper and leather, perishable ones do so at an accelerated rate and are highly susceptible to the temperature and humidity of their environment, especially when kept unrefrigerated.
-The brownish mold spots emerging in more and more areas of each page ensure that the book''s composition changes and looks markedly altered over time.
-The effects are mutual and truly interactive; its increased biological growth in response to environmental factors leads to the book of cheese slices posing in turn a threat of contamination to the objects surrounding it.
-(See <a href="../ibx18_denzer_trifold/">
+The brownish mold spots emerging in more and more areas of each page ensure that the book’s composition changes and looks markedly altered over time.
+The effects are mutual and thus highly interactive as well as organic; increased biological growth on its body in response to environmental factors leads in turn to the book of cheese slices posing a threat of contamination to the objects surrounding it.
+(See <a href=“https://nyu-dss.github.io/ibx/ibx/ibx18_denzer_trifold/”>
   Ninety One at Sixty Ninth</a>)

   '